framework-one/framework-one.github.io/source/documentation/cfml-and-clojure.markdown

 Since `ioclj.cfc` is a extension of `ioc.cfc` (DI/1), all of the [same configuration options apply](using-di-one.html#configuration) as well as the following:

+* `boot` - string - default `""`.
+If you specify a non-empty value here, FW/1 will assume you want to use **Boot** instead of **Leiningen** and it wlil look for `build.boot` instead of `project.clj`.
+When a non-empty value is used here, the value of `lein` (below) is ignored.
 * `debug` - boolean - default `false`.
 If `true`, the CFML/Clojure bridge will write a lot of additional information to the server console (e.g., `catalina.out`), which will help you check where FW/1 is looking for your Clojure files and which ones it may be ignoring (due to naming conventions not matching).
 Another useful form of debugging is `<cfdump var=#getBeanFactory().getBeanInfo()#"/>` in a view so you can see all of the beans / namespaces that were found.
 * `lein` - string - default `"lein"`.
 Use this to specify the full file system path to your Leiningen shell/batch script if just the `lein` command on its own won't be found on the path used by your CFML server.
-At World Singles, we actually keep the Leiningen shell script under version control so we can manage which version is used our applications, and we specify the path to that script, which is part of our application deployment, using the `lein` configuration setting.
+At World Singles, we kept the Leiningen shell script under version control so we could manage which version was used our applications, and we specified the path to that script, which was part of our application deployment, using the `lein` configuration setting.
 * `server` - boolean - default `false`.
 By default, a new instance of the CFML/Clojure bridge CFC (`cfmljure.cfc`) is created every time the bean factory
 (`ioclj.cfc`) is created.
 However, since this bridge _modifies the classpath of your server on the fly_ -- not just your application (because JVM settings are per server instance, not per application instance) -- it is a reasonable optimization to cache the bridge instance in `server` scope (since running
-`lein classpath` can be slow).
-Specifying
-`server : true` will tell `framework.ioclj` to perform that optimization for you.
+`lein classpath` or `boot show -C` can be slow).
+Specifying `server : true` will tell `framework.ioclj` to perform that optimization for you.
 This will create `server.__cfmljure`, which will be reused each time the bean factory is recreated, until the server is restarted, or you explicitly delete that variable.
-If you change the dependencies in `project.clj`, you will need to force the bridge instance to be recreated in order for those new dependencies to be picked up.
+If you change the dependencies in `project.clj` or `build.boot`, you will need to force the bridge instance to be recreated in order for those new dependencies to be picked up.
 * `timeout` - numeric - default `300`.
-This is the number of seconds that FW/1 will wait for the `lein classpath` command to execute at startup.
-This should be sufficient even if you have a large number of dependencies in your `project.clj`.
+This is the number of seconds that FW/1 will wait for the `lein classpath` or `boot show -C` command to execute at startup.
+This should be sufficient even if you have a large number of dependencies in your `project.clj` or `build.boot`.

+In addition, the folder paths you provide are searched as follows:

+* No prefix: path is searched (recursively) for CFCs, path is checked for `project.clj` or `build.boot` (according to whether the `boot` configuration is omitted or present), path is checked for a `src` folder which is then searched (recursively) for Clojure files to manage and autowire into CFCs.
+* `clj:` prefix: path is checked for `project.clj` or `build.boot` (according to whether the `boot` configuration is omitted or present), path is checked for a `src` folder which is then searched (recursively) for Clojure files to manage and autowire into CFCs.
+* `cfml:` prefix: path is searched (recursively) for CFCs.

+If your Clojure build file is alongside your `src` folder, and all your CFCs are also in (subfolders of) that same location, you can specify just one folder path with no prefix.
+Otherwise you will need to specify the path(s) to your CFCs, the path to your Clojure build file, and the path to your Clojure `src` folders separately.

+Example 1:

+    approot/
+        controllers/
+            ...
+CFCs ...
+        model/
+            ...
+CFCs ...
+        project.clj
+        src/
+            ...
+Clojure source files ...
+        test/
+            ...
+Clojure test files ...

+In this project, just supplying the path to `approot` is all you need: `ioclj` will find `project.clj` there as well as the `src` folder (which it will recursively search for `.clj` files) and DI/1 will recursively search the whole thing for CFCs.

+Example 2:

+    approot/
+        build.boot
+        controllers/
+            ...
+CFCs ...
+        model/
+            cfcs/
+                ...
+CFCs ...
+            src/
+                ...
+Clojure source files ...
+            test/
+                ...
+Clojure test files ...

+In this project, you can supply the path to `approot` and it will find `build.boot` (assuming you also specify `boot` in your configuration), and it will recursively find all your CFCs, but if you want any Clojure code to be managed and injected, you'll need to supply the path to `model` as well (where
+`src` is) and because you don't want DI/1 to search both locations for CFCs (because that path overlaps with part of the `approot` tree), you will want to specify that is Clojure only:

+    diLocations : [ "/path/to/approot", "clj:/path/to/approot/model" ]

+It would be better to be explicit about which paths are to be searched for what types of files:

+    diLocations : [
+        "clj:/path/to/approot",             // build.boot location
+        "clj:/path/to/approot/model",       // Clojure src location
+        "cfml:/path/to/approot/model/cfcs", // Model CFCs
+        "cfml:/path/to/approot/controllers" // Controller CFCs
+    ]

+As you can see, you can organize you CFML and Clojure source code -- and your Clojure build file -- however you like (modulo the `src` folder requirement for Clojure) and still tell FW/1 exactly what you want it to do.

 ## What is ns all about?